top of page

 Thanks for submitting!

-Data provided by SHOOK® Research, LLC — Data as of 6/30/24.
-Forbes America’s Top Wealth Advisors and Best-in-State Wealth Advisors ranking was developed by SHOOK Research and is based on in-person, virtual, and telephone due diligence meetings to evaluate each advisor qualitatively, a major component of a ranking algorithm that includes: client impact, industry experience, credentials, review of compliance records, firm nominations; and quantitative criteria, such as: assets under management and revenue generated for their firms.
+*Data provided by SHOOK® Research, LLC.
+Data as of 3/31/25.
+Forbes Best-in-State Wealth Management Teams ranking was developed by SHOOK Research and is based on in-person, virtual and telephone due diligence meetings and a ranking algorithm that includes: a measure of each team’s best practices, client retention, industry experience, review of compliance records, firm nominations; and quantitative criteria, including: assets under management and revenue generated for their firms.
 Investment performance is not a criterion because client objectives and risk tolerances vary, and advisors rarely have audited performance reports.
-SHOOK’s research and rankings provide opinions intended to help investors choose the right financial advisor and are not indicative of future performance or representative of any one client’s experience.
+SHOOK’s research and rankings provide opinions intended to help investors choose the right financial advisor and team, and are not indicative of future performance or representative of any one client’s experience.
 Past performance is not an indication of future results.
 Neither Forbes nor SHOOK Research receive compensation in exchange for placement on the ranking.
 For more information, please see www.SHOOKresearch.com.
-SHOOK is a registered trademark of SHOOK.
+SHOOK is a registered trademark of SHOOK Research, LLC.

 bottom of page